 On January 12, 2009, MTA provided a short-term U.S. Treasury debt obligation as additional collateral in addition to the Ambac Assurance Corp. surety bond for the lease transaction that closed on September 29, 2003.
 From time to time, additional collateral has been required to be added such that the total market value of the securities being held as additional collateral are expected to be sufficient to pay the remainder of the regularly scheduled lease rent payments under the lease.
-As of March 31, 2014, the market value of total collateral funds was \$51.0.
+As of June 30, 2014, the market value of total collateral funds was \$51.3.

 Other Lease Transactions - On July 29, 1998, the MTA, (solely on behalf of MTA Long Island Rail Road and MTA Metro-North Railroad, MTA New York City Transit, and MTA Bridges and Tunnels) entered into a lease and related agreements whereby each agency, as subleasee, will rent, for an initial stated term of approximately 50 years, an office building at Two Broadway in lower Manhattan.
 The lease term expires on July 30, 2048, and, pursuant to certain provisions, is renewable for two additional 15-year terms.
 The lease comprises both operating (for the lease of land) and capital (for the lease of the building) elements.
 The total annual rental payments over the initial lease term are \$1,602 with rent being abated from the commencement date through June 30, 1999.
 During 2013, the MTA made rent payments of \$23.
 In connection with the renovation of the building and for tenant improvements, the MTA issued \$121 and \$328 in 2000 and 1999, respectively, of certificates of participation.
 In 2004, it issued approximately \$358 of certificates of participation that partially refunded the two previously issued certificates.
-As of March 31, 2014, there was \$96.650 in certificates of participation outstanding.
+As of June 30, 2014, there was \$95.650 in certificates of participation outstanding.
 (See Note 8).
 The office building is principally occupied by MTA New York City Transit and MTA Bridges & Tunnels.

 On April 8, 1994, the MTA amended its lease for the Harlem/Hudson line properties, including Grand Central Terminal.
 This amendment initially extends the lease term, previously expiring in 2031, an additional 110 years and, pursuant to several other provisions, an additional 133 years.
-In addition, the amendment grants the MTA an option to purchase the leased property after the 25th anniversary of the amended lease.
+In addition, the amendment grants the MTA an option to purchase the leased property after the 25th anniversary of the amended lease, subject to the owner's right to postpone such purchase option exercise date for up to an additional 15 years if the owner has not yet closed the sale, transfer or conveyance of an aggregate amount of 1,000,000 square feet or more of development rights appurtenant to Grand Central Terminal and the associated zoning lots.
 The amended lease comprises both operating (for the lease of land) and capital (for the lease of buildings and track structure) elements.

 In August 1988, the MTA entered into a 99-year lease agreement with Amtrak for Pennsylvania Station.
 This agreement, with an option to renew, is for rights to the lower concourse level and certain platforms.

 The \$45 paid to Amtrak by the MTA under this agreement is included in other assets.
 This amount is being amortized over 30 years.
 In addition to the 99-year lease, MTA Long Island Rail Road entered into an agreement with Amtrak to share equally the cost of the design and construction of certain facilities at Pennsylvania Station.
 Under this agreement, the MTA may be required to contribute up to \$60 for its share of the cost.
 As of December 31, 2000, the project was closed and \$50 was included in property and equipment.